 Diaphragmatic breathing not only optimizes the breathing process, improving oxygen delivery to the organs, but it relaxes the whole body, helping to relieve stress or anxiety and to increase energy.
 It is one of the easiest, quickest, and most effective ways to improve the function of both body and mind.

-Breath slowly and deeply from your abdomen rather than from your chest.
+Breathe slowly and deeply from your abdomen rather than from your chest.

-First, check to see if you naturally breath from your diaphragm (the muscle between the chest and the abdomen) or from your chest.
+First, check to see if you naturally breathe from your diaphragm (the muscle between the chest and the abdomen) or from your chest.
 Place one hand on your chest and another on your abdomen, between your navel and your ribcage.
 Breathe naturally.
 Whichever hand rises more than the other determines if you are a chest breather or an abdominal breather.

 - With a hand on your chest and another on your abdomen, exhale completely, emptying the lungs.

-- Breath slowly and deeply in through your nose.
+- Breathe slowly and deeply in through your nose.
 Try to completely fill your lungs with air, imagining them expanding to maximum capacity, keeping the hand on your chest still while letting the hand on your abdomen rise with the inhalation.
 Hold this breath for a count of five.